Wizard Ranch Nature Preserve

 Plants

-Of the total of 182 plant species observed over five research site visits, 49 of the species, such as Japanese stilt grass (Microstegium vimineum), are considered invasive and dominated much of the landscape.
-Active restoration efforts, including the use of prescribed fire, are being used to restore the meadow and forests of the preserves.
+Of the total of 182 plant species observed over five research site visits when the Conservancy first acquired Wizard Ranch, 49 of the species were considered invasive and dominated much of the landscape.
+Active restoration efforts, including the use of prescribed fire, are being used to restore the meadow and forests of the preserve.

 Birds